StuartCowley/perry-baran-book-library/README.md

 $ npm test
 ```

-To just run unit tests use:
+To only run unit tests use:

 ```
 $ npm run unit-test
 ```

 ## Routes

 <sub>?
 In Schema represents optional field</sub>